 Simply put, they should be looking at interest groups instead of age groups when crafting a marketing campaign.
 By doing so, they would be reaching a highly relevant group that is interested in the product or service instead of a group of young women with vastly different interests.

 At SPH Magazines, this is how we segment our readers across our stable of 80 magazine brands.
-Our Women’s Network, made up of 13 leading women’s lifestyle titles in Singapore, allows marketers to reach four different segments of female consumers: Luxe Mavens, Career-Focused Women, Girl-about-Town, and Family-Focused Women.
+Our Women’s Network, made up of 13 leading women’s lifestyle titles in Singapore, allows marketers to reach various segments of female consumers such as the Luxe Mavens, Career-Focused Women, Girl-about-Town, Family-Focused Women, and many more.

 Are they the consumer segments your brand is trying to engage?
-Check out our Women’s Network sales package below or contact our sales team for more information.
+Check out our Women’s Network sales package below or contact us for more information.